 Major Types of Arthritis

-The degenerative form of arthritis that mostly affects the elderly is called osteoarthritis.
+Osteoarthritis- This degenerative form of arthritis that mostly affects the elderly.
 In some, osteoarthritis may affect the spine's facet joints, making it extremely painful to bend or twist.
 Osteoarthritis causes the cartilage to break down and away from the joints.
 Stripped of their protective material, the joints begin rubbing against each other, causing pain and impeding movement.
 This action further irritates the surrounding nerves.
 Advanced forms of spinal osteoarthritis lead to disc collapse and other problems.

-Common exercises may include wall walking (which targets the shoulder joints) and the chair rise (which strengthens your legs and makes standing and sitting safer).
+Additionally, common exercises such as wall walking (which targets the shoulder joints) and the chair rise (which strengthens your legs and makes standing and sitting safer) can help too.
 Good examples of appropriate activities for those living with arthritis include aquatic exercises such as swimming, walking, bicycling, golf, and cross-country skiing.

-For more information on Arthritis in the Clarksburg, Urbana and Potomac, MD areas call King Chiropractic Institute at
+For more information on Arthritis treatments call King Chiropractic Institute today!